mh4m1d/SENTILYZER/README.md

 # Credits:

-these chads from Air University:
+### this project would not have been possible without these three individuals from AUI
 - Anas Ishaq
 - Muhammad Rafay
 - Hassan Saeed